Peeping Tom (1960 film): Critical reappraisal

 Film theorist Laura Mulvey echoed a similar sentiment, writing: "Peeping Tom is a film of many layers and masks; its first reviewers were unable even to see it at face value.
 Entrenched in the traditions of English realism, these early critics saw an immoral film set in real life whose ironic comment on the mechanics of film spectatorship and identification confused them as viewers.
 But Peeping Tom offers realistic cinematic images that relate to the cinema and nothing more.
 It creates a magic space for its fiction somewhere between the camera’s lens and the projector’s beam of light on the screen".

-Before his death in 1990, Powell saw the reputation of Peeping Tom rise and rise.
+Before his death in 1990, Powell saw the reputation of Peeping Tom rise.
 Contemporarily, the film is considered a masterpiece and among the best horror films of all time.
-In 2004, the magazine Total Film named Peeping Tom the 24th greatest British film of all time, and in 2005, the same magazine listed it as the 18th greatest horror film of all time.
+In 2004, Total Film magazine named Peeping Tom the 24th greatest British film of all time, and in 2005, the same magazine listed it as the 18th greatest horror film of all time.
 The film contains the 38th of Bravo Channel's 100 Scariest Movie Moments.
-The Guardian named it the 10th best horror film of all time in 2010, and a 2017 review in The Telegraph of the best British films ever made, states, "contemporary critics in 1960 may have overlooked that voyeurism was its central theme.
+The Guardian named it the 10th best horror film of all time in 2010, and a 2017 review in The Daily Telegraph of the best British films ever made, states, "contemporary critics in 1960 may have overlooked that voyeurism was its central theme.
 But who is the voyeur?"